EmployeeIssues.comU.S. Employee Rights in Plain English

 Whistleblower Protection Definition

-A whistleblower is an employee who "blows the whistle" or tells on an employer.
+A whistleblower is an employee who "blows the whistle" or tells on an employer, because the employer did something that was alledgedly illegal, unsafe or unhealthy.
 A common spelling variation is whistle blower.

 For example, employers can't legally discharge employees in retaliation for exercising their rights under laws that have whistleblower protection provisions.